“This post may contain affiliate links. Please read my disclosure for more info.

 It’s great to take the initiative to finally write out a budget.
-You’re taking one of the most important steps toward getting your financial house in order.
+You’re taking one of the most important steps toward finally getting ahead.
 But your first crack at estimating your expenses may be missing the mark.
-In fact, it’s almost certain that your initial estimate will need some tweaking.
+In fact, it’s almost certain that your initial budget will need some tweaking.
 Here, we’ll lay out the most common issues you’ll face, and some easy ways to fix your budget.

 It’s possible you’re leaving out a few things, for instance:

-If you’re budgeting $400 per month on food, then one trip for take-out pizza and drinks can blow 25% of your weekly budget.
-Not to be a party-pooper, but the first few months of using a new budget are when we need to be ultra-aware of everything spent on food in whatever setting.
+- If you’re budgeting $400 per month on food, then one trip for take-out pizza and drinks can blow 25% of your weekly budget.
+The first few months of using your new budget are when you need to be ultra-aware of everything spent on food in whatever setting.

-The food category might be a good reason to start a ‘stockpile’ of foods like pasta or other foods that have a long shelf life, so if you spend a night out you can postpone your grocery trip for a few days.
+- It’s a good idea to stockpile some foods like pasta or other foods that have a long shelf life.
+So when you spend a night out or an office lunch, you can postpone your grocery trip for a few days.

-Other expenses that are easy to overlook are subscriptions to magazines, membership fees for clubs or kid’s sports, utility bills paid quarterly, haircuts or nail appointments, contributions at work or school, or anything that’s auto-drafted from your account.
+- Other expenses that are easy to overlook are subscriptions, membership fees for clubs or kid’s sports, utility bills paid quarterly, haircuts or nail appointments, contributions at work or school, or anything that’s auto-drafted from your account.

 2. Is Everyone on the Same Page?